PaulleDemon/PyUIBuilder/docs/_coverpage.md

 - Simple and powerful
 - Do more with plugins
-- Generate code in multiple frameworks
+- Framework independent, Generate code in multiple frameworks

 [GitHub](https://github.com/PaulleDemon/PyUIBuilder)
 [Get Started](#pyuibuilder-documentation)